sudhanshu-p/20240216_decoupled_express/project/README.md

-## Error codes and their resemblance, for the frontend guys
+## Error codes and their resemblance

 // 4xx errors -> Errors because of incorrect client input, or something wrong on the client end
 // 5xx errors -> Errors in the backend server side code (Not to be shown to the clients)